ConnectedBradford/Connected-Bradford-Secondary-Care-Airedale/README.md

 # FDM_SUS_Airedale

 Contains the scripts and data dictionary for the SUS_Airedale .
 This is the Hospital data gathered at Airedale hospital.
-It contains approximately 1.2 million patients with the full clinical record.
+It contains approximately 300,000 patients with the full clinical record.
 The dataset has been fully anonymised, but can link to other FDM's.

 There are a number of SUS_Airedale FDM's.
 In order they are:.*